Phyllis Gates: Early life

-Gates was born in Dawson, Minnesota to Leo Gates (1896–1970) and Mabel (née Johnson) Gates (1900–1999), and raised on a farm.
+Gates was born in Dawson, Minnesota, to Leo Gates (1896–1970) and Mabel (née Johnson) Gates (1900–1999), and raised on a farm.
 She graduated from Clarkfield High School in June 1943.
-Early in her life, she worked as a sales clerk in a department store, airline stewardess, and secretary for a New York City talent agent, before moving to Hollywood to work for Hollywood talent agent Henry Willson, who represented actors Rock Hudson, Tab Hunter and Rory Calhoun.
+Early in her life, she worked as a sales clerk in a department store, flight attendant, and secretary for a New York City talent agent, before moving to Hollywood to work for talent agent Henry Willson, who represented actors Rock Hudson, Tab Hunter, and Rory Calhoun.

 Marriage to Rock Hudson

 Gates met Rock Hudson in October 1954.
 They started dating some time later and were married in Santa Barbara, California, on November 9, 1955, shortly after he finished filming Giant.
 Following a brief honeymoon in Jamaica, their marriage began to disintegrate.
 They separated in 1957, following rumors that Hudson had committed adultery while on location in Italy for the film A Farewell to Arms.
 The rumors were later confirmed by a close friend of Gates's, who also revealed to her that the individual Hudson had the affair with was a man.
-The divorce was eventually finalized in 1958.
+The divorce was finalized in 1958.